-I first learned about mantras for astral projection on Belsebuub’s Astral course years ago.
+Belsebuub’s Astral course was my first introduction to mantras for astral projection.
 It was my first encounter with mantras of any kind and I still remember how magical it felt to listen to them for the first time on the MP3 recordings we were given.
-The mantras sounded very powerful and I was very inspired to put them to practice.
-It was recommended to dedicate at least a few days to one mantra in order to get used to it and investigate how it works.
+They sounded very powerful and I was inspired to try them.
 We were given several mantras for astral projection, and I gradually got to try them all.

 Another advantage I found when using these mantras for astral projection was that I was often able to say when I switched to the astral dimension simply because I would suddenly hear myself vocalizing the mantra.
 I would start pronouncing the mantra mentally in the physical dimension, and as I gradually started falling asleep, I would at some point begin hearing my voice.
 This could go on and off during one practice, with the periods of not hearing my voice as I was getting closer to the physical dimension, and then again starting to hear my voice as I was transitioning more to the astral again.

 Exploring the Effects of the Mantras on My Astral Body

 However, it was only relatively recently that I managed to get more understanding about how these mantras worked based on the vibrations they produced in my body.

 For a couple of days, I decided to focus on the mantra FaRaOn in my astral practices.
 I would vocalize it at some point during the day as a training, and then before going to sleep at night.
 I would also try to project with it any time I spontaneously woke up during the night.
 Then one early morning I woke up and decided to take advantage of the relaxed and sleepy state I was in and started pronouncing the mantra FaRaOn mentally again.